Tyler Jay is a Registered Massage Therapist (RMT) of Evergreen Rehab & Wellness Coquitlam.

 Additionally, Tyler is always looking forward to improving his knowledge base.
 He is excited to learn and improve himself as a health care professional.
 In the future, he is interested in becoming a chiropractor or in pursuing osteopathy.

 Tyler enjoys coaching tennis.
 He used to coach at the Richmond Tennis Club as a co-head coach and continues to teach from time to time.
 Tyler also continues to play tennis monthly and enjoys recreational gaming, singing, hiking, and anything active.
 He has also been interested in nutrition and partakes in intermittent fasting.
 Additionally, Tyler is a food enthusiast.
 He enjoys food a little too much.

 Tyler completed his 2800-hour practical training at Vancouver Career College in 2018.
-Before entering the massage therapy program, Tyler completed her Bachelor of Arts in Psychology at the University of British Columbia.
+Before entering the massage therapy program, Tyler completed his Bachelor of Arts in Psychology at the University of British Columbia.

 Graduate from Vancouver Career College

 Graduate from University of British Columbia(Bachelor of Psychology)